Gwyneth Johnstone: Personal life

 Johnstone was unmarried but had a relationship with a pianist, Francis Davies, from the 1940s until his death in 2008.
-She owned homes in the South of France and later the hills of Benidorm.
-A friend of Johnstone's described her as "a really lovely lady" who believed "she led a bit of a Bohemian lifestyle."
+She owned homes in southernmost France and later the hills of Benidorm.

+Through her father, Gwen John was her aunt, and Johnstone's half-siblings were cellist Amaryllis Fleming, Caspar John, and fellow artist Vivien John.
+Her only living half-brother is television director Tristan de Vere Cole.
+Only Caspar was born from his father's marriage; he was a Royal Navy admiral and later First Sea Lord.

 Analysis

 Johnson was influenced by the Virgilian woodcuts of William Blake, the intense landscapes of Shoreman's primitives and chapbooks.
 She used oil in her paintings, and focused on themes containing "shepherds, fishermen and lovers at ease in wild Mediterranean landscapes", and called her work, "romantic modern landscapes".
 In the 1977 book Twentieth Century British Naïve and Primitive Artists, Eric Lister and Sheldon Williams wrote of Johnstone's paintings: "Despite the individuality of her work, there is more than a smattering of impressionism in some of the effects she invokes", which give the paintings "a paradoxical sophistication."
 The two noted the individuals, landscapes, the woods and cottages seen in Johnstone's work had "a strong lyrical character".